 IMPORTANT!
 Remember, the temperature in your car can get very dangerous very quickly, so you should never leave children, pets or people unattended in a vehicle on a summer day, even if it’s just for a minute.

-Now on to our Top 9 Tips for Driving in Summer!
+Now on to our Top 9 Tips for Keeping Cool in the Car this Summer!

 1. Park in the shade